 Dummies bring comfort and security to thousands of babies and young children, yet many parents find them a controversial choice.

-We’ve outlined the facts – and the fiction – about dummies here so that you can make up your own mind.
+We’ve outlined the facts – and the fiction – about dummies for babies here so that you can make up your own mind.
 And if your little one is still reluctant to give up their dummy, isn’t it rather comforting to know you’re not the only one?

 What is a dummy?

-Dummies are made from a silicone or rubber teat that’s attached to a plastic shield, this stops the baby swallowing or choking on the teat and often includes a little handle to help you pick the dummy up also.
+Dummies for babies are made from a silicone or rubber teat that’s attached to a plastic shield, this stops the baby swallowing or choking on the teat and often includes a little handle to help you pick the dummy up also.